T-MavLabs/SAGAR/readme.md

    - Click "Query History" button in Globe View header
    - Browse all previous queries
    - Click "View" to restore any query's results

+7. **Add Research Notes**:
+   - Click the floating Notes button (bottom-right corner) from anywhere in the project
+   - Available in Globe View and Query Results View
+   - Create, edit, and manage project-specific notes
+   - Notes are automatically saved and associated with the current project

 ### Example Queries